Gunfort, eye drops 0.3 mg+5 mg/ml 3 ml

 Indications

-Reduction of intraocular pressure (IOP) in patients with open-angle glaucoma and intraocular hypertension when local administration of beta-adrenoblockers and prostaglandin analogues is not sufficient.
+Reduction of intraocular pressure (IOP) in patients with open-angle glaucoma and intraocular hypertension with insufficient effectiveness of local use of beta-blockers and prostaglandin analogues.

 Active ingredient